How can you use green infrastructure to protect and improve your community’s water?

 First, soil moisture sensors buried under the street trees send data to a Raspberry Pi gateway device that is hosted on a volunteer’s home WiFi network.
 Then, the gateway then passes it along to the Kosmos Cloud.

 As a result of collecting and reporting on soil moisture data, GCC can advocate for more and better green infrastructure investment.
 The volunteers who are conducting the monitoring along with GCC have taken a personal stake in the project and are even planning on applying for a grant for a weather station to expand the scope of the application.
 Overall, street tree monitoring has become an impetus for environmental action and behavioral change in the neighborhood.

 Get Started Now!

-To learn how to measure the impact of your green infrastructure project, check our case studies or email us at email@example.com.
+To learn how to measure the impact of your green infrastructure project through environmental sensor data, check our case studies or email us at email@example.com.